AstridHornBrorholt/N-player-Shield/Exported Figures/report.typ

 == Decentralized Shielding & Centralized Learning

 Turns out a centralized controller is much more effective in this context, perhaps due to the slightly lower dimensionality.
-The performance for the entire plant under one centralized controller is shown in @CP-Centralized-Controller.
-Note that the training times are 10 times as much as those shown in @CP-Learned-Performance, since the training in that figure is repeated for each of the 10 units.
+The performance for the entire plant under one centralized controller is shown in the purple line of @CP-Learned-Performance.
 The best performance achieved is a mean reward of -398.

-#grid(columns:(1fr, 1fr),

-    [#figure(
-        image("./CP/Centralized Controller.svg", width:100%),
-        caption: "Centralized controller."
-    ) <CP-Centralized-Controller>],
-    [#h(100%)]
-)